Breeding Location:

 Range and Habitat

-Summer Tanager: Breeds from southern California, Nevada, Nebraska, and New Jersey, south to the Gulf Coast and northern Mexico.
-Spends winters in tropics.
+Summer Tanager: Breeds from southern California, Nevada, southern Iowa, across the Ohio River Valley to New Jersey, and south to the Gulf Coast and northern Mexico.
+Spends winters in tropics, from central Mexico south.
 Prefers open oak, hickory, and mixed oak-pine woodlands; also found in parks, orchards, and along roadsides.

 Breeding and Nesting